Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Introduction

 \item In Section~\ref{sec:experiments}, we corroborate our theoretical results with extensive numerical simulations.
 As a by-product, we uncover and characterize a phenomenon we refer to as ``neural shattering'' that is inherent to stable minima in high dimensions.
-This refers to the observation that each neuron in a flat solution has very few activated data points, which means that the activation boundaries of the ReLU neurons in the solutions shatter the dataset into small pieces.
+This refers to the observation that each neuron in a flat solution has very few activated data points, which means that the activation boundaries of the ReLU neurons in the solutions shatter the data set into small pieces.
 This leads to poor performance in high dimensions.
 We also highlight that this observation exactly matches the construction of ``hard-to-learn'' functions for our minimax lower bound.
-Thus, our empirical validation combined with our theoretical analysis offers fresh insights into how high-dimensionality impacts neural network optimization and generalization, and reveals a subtle mechanism that can lead to overfitting. \end{enumerate}
+Thus, our empirical validation combined with our theoretical analysis offers fresh insights into how high-dimensionality impacts neural network optimization and generalization.
+Indeed, our results reveal a subtle mechanism that leads to poor performance specifically in high dimensions. \end{enumerate}

 These results are based on two novel technical innovations in the analysis of minima stability in comparison to prior works, which we summarize below.

 \paragraph{Statistical bounds on the full input domain.} The data-dependent nature of the stable minima function class implies that there are regions of the input domain where neuron activations are sparse for stable minima.
 This is because the functions in this class have local smoothness that can become arbitrarily irregular near the boundary of the data support.
 This makes it challenging to study the statistical performance of stable minima in the irregular regions.
 This was bypassed in the univariate case by \citet{qiao2024stable} by restricting their attention to an interval strictly inside the data support, completely ignoring these hard-to-handle regions.
 Our analysis overcomes this via a novel technique that balances the error strictly inside the data support with the error close to the boundary.
 This allows us to establish meaningful statistical bounds on the full input domain.